rflament/loggedfs/README.md

 Fuse does almost everything.
 LoggedFS only sends a message to syslog when called by fuse and then let the real filesystem do the rest of the job.

-##Installation
+## Installation

-If loggedfs is included in your distribution you can just install with your package manager.
+If loggedfs is included in your distribution you can just install with your package manager :

+    sudo apt-get install loggedfs

+## Simplest usage

+To record access to /tmp/TEST into ~/log.txt, just do:

+    loggedfs -l ~/log.txt /tmp/TEST

+To stop recording, just unmount as usual:

+    sudo umount /tmp/TEST

+~/log.txt will need to be changed to readable by setting permissions:

+    chmod 0666 ~/log.txt

-##Installation from source
+## Installation from source

 First you have to make sure that fuse is installed on your computer.
 If you have a recent distribution it should be.
 Fuse can be downloaded here : https://github.com/libfuse/libfuse.

 Then you should download the loggedfs archive and install it with the make command :

     sudo apt-get install librlog-dev libfuse-dev libxml2-dev libpcre3-dev